AudreyLL88/MS3__Sante/README.md

 **Featured Recipes**

 * This feature is an introduction to some of the cocktail recipes showcased on the website and are cocktail recipes created in the database by the admin only.
+(6 firsts only)

 **Cocktail Recipes**